 What They Show

-Some of the younger folk out there in Internet Land may not realize this, but The Learning Channel was once about learning -- like, in the academic sense.
-Blocks like "Ready Set Learn" and "Cable in the Classroom" were early staples that pioneered the medium of television's potential as a teaching aid.
+Some of the younger folks out there in Internet Land may not realize this, but The Learning Channel once cared about learning – like, in the academic sense.
+Blocks such as "Ready Set Learn" and "Cable in the Classroom" pioneered the medium of television's potential as a teaching aid.

-Obviously, this didn't catch on, because television has always been about being dumb.
-After the Non-Profit organization that owned TLC went bankrupt in 1991, the Discovery Channel snatched them up and started slowly pushing them towards less informative, more sensationalist content.
+Obviously, this failed catch to on (or make a profit for investors), likely because people watch not for information but for incendiary content.
+After the nonprofit organization that owned TLC went bankrupt in 1991, the Discovery Channel snatched them up and started slowly pushing them towards less informative, more sensationalist content.